 Soon after publishing the first book, Wilma had to deploy the tools professionally to overcome trouble, turmoil and transition when corporate acquisition, reorganizations, reductions-in-force and overall chaos began to thrive at her day job.
 The second book, Is It Monday Already?!
 197 Tools and Tips to Start Living Happier at Work was published in July 2016.
 Turning the spotlight on those issues that make you dread the day job, Wilma’s book provides the tools to improve the workplace environment with insightful stories, lots of humor, and plenty of jaw-dropping facts.
 Her business, Wilma J, LLC which handles her speaking, workshops and writing has been featured in the Washington Post.com Business section.
 Wilma was also a contributing blogger on Huffington Post during this period.

 Wilma’s third book, My Halls Hill Family: More Than a Neighborhood is all about the neighborhood she grew up in and still resides in today, Halls Hill.
 It’s a small neighborhood of about 800 families located outside Washington, DC in north Arlington, Virginia.
-The book is slated for publication in fall 2018.
-The book will be available on Amazon.com.
+The book was published in October 2018.
+The book will is available on Amazon.com.

 As a fourth-generation resident of Halls Hill which was a completely African-American community until the 1970’s the book is her attempt to save at least some of the community’s stories.
 To the many people who grew up there, visited family there or even spent time there, they knew it as more than a neighborhood.
 Wilma’s hope is that others join to share the stories and experiences of the neighborhood to save grandma’s history and thus our own.